kiba/Writings/atg/chp10_research_and_development.md

 The Al'kesh was the workhorse of the Goa'uld empire, and it can be found pretty much anywhere there's Goa'uld.
 It served a wide variety of roles, everything from bombing, to scouting, and cargo delivery.
 It was also much more plentiful and often less secured than a typical Ha'tak mothership, and just as reliable and long lasting.
 That made it an ideal vehicle to steal.

 Thankfully, the SGC did not have to raid a Goa'uld outpost to steal one.
 The Tok'ra gifted the SGC not just one, but three for the SGC to study and reverse engineer.
+If the Tok'ra was uncooperative like they were in the television series, it would take the SGC years to get anywhere.
+Thankfully, the alliance in this reality was much more expansive.

 The SGC since then used one Al'kesh for transport such as this one, though they had to take it apart before putting it back together.
 That was an educational experience.